 The 4 Most Common Test Automation Challenges (and How to Overcome Them)

-Test automation is no walk in the park, but here are some tips to pull it off effectively
+Getting started with test automation is no easy feat, but here are some tips to pull it off effectively

 They say “automating chaos just gives you faster chaos,” not only faster, but (to paraphrase a song by Daft Punk) harder, faster, stronger… chaos.
 Automation can be an awesome productivity booster within testing teams and a quality enhancer for your systems when used correctly.
 The key is to make sure that it is used the right way, which is the hardest part when starting out.
 Here we will look at the most common test automation challenges and how to overcome them.